Kanha-Dev/Todoey-iOS13/README.md

 ```

 ### Open in Xcode:
-Open the `Todoey.xcodeproj` file in Xcode.
+Open the `Todoey.xcworkspace` file in Xcode.

 ### Install Dependencies:
 Ensure that you have the latest version of Xcode and Swift installed.